zack041/ChessCake/README.md

 # ChessCake
 A Python-based neural network chess engine with an estimated Elo of 2200–2300 (based on games played against Chess.com bots).
 Uses a default search time of 5 seconds per move.
-The CNN variant plays at an estimated Elo of 1600-1700
+<br> *The CNN variant plays at an estimated Elo of 1600-1700

 ![logo](https://github.com/zack041/ChessCake/blob/main/docs/logo.jpg)